 Drinking softened water is safe for both you and your family; your decision to drink softened water, or not, should be based solely on whether on not you like the taste!
 We’ve put together this guide to help you make an informed choice on whether or not to drink softened water.

-It’s worth noting that all Harvey water softeners come with a drinking water bypass tap as standard.
-This is a tap which is fitted on your kitchen sink, providing a source of unsoftened water (hard water) which you can drink if you prefer.
+A drinking water bypass tap as standard is fitted on your kitchen sink, providing a source of unsoftened water (hard water) which you can drink if you prefer.

 What’s in softened water?